-Fortnite Chapter 2 Season 3: How to fix lag issues and stop lag spikes
+Fortnite: How to fix lag issues and stop lag spikes in Chapter 2 Season 7

 If lag is making Fortnite unplayable, check out our guide on how to prevent lag spikes.

-Fortnite’s new season is kicking off and more players are returning to the Battle Royale game to see what changes Epic has made to the map.
+Fortnite’s new season is kicking off and more players are returning to the Battle Royale game to see what changes Epic has made to the map in Fortnite Chapter 2 Season 7.

 With this increase in players, it’s more likely you’ll experience lag or connection issues as Epic’s servers struggle to cope with the influx of players.

-Even if you’re playing on a great gaming laptop for Fortnite with an exquisite Fortnite gaming mouse linked up, there’s still a chance that something will go wrong and you’ll suffer from some pretty hefty lag.
+Even if you’re playing on a great gaming laptop for Fortnite, there’s still a chance that something will go wrong and you’ll suffer from some pretty hefty lag.

 Read on for our guide on how to prevent lag spikes from ruining your Fortnite experience.